 The body’s defences are already very well developed in a baby who is six months old.
 At this age, all you need to do is sterilise the bottle and the teat occasionally.
 If the baby is ill, the bottle should be sterilised again every single day.

 Four-month-old babies love drinking from a cup.
 The MAM Cup range provides them with the ideal support here.
 This will ensure that baby makes the perfect transition from breastfeeding or bottle feeding to independent drinking.

-Bottle teats are simply rinsed with water and mild cleaning agent or cleaned in the upper compartment of the dishwasher.
+Bottle nipples are simply rinsed with water and mild cleaning agent or cleaned in the upper compartment of the dishwasher.

 Bisphenol A (BPA) is an important component for the manufacturing of polycarbonate (PC), whereas Bisphenol S (BPS) is an organic chemical used to make polysulfone.
 Among other items, food packaging, plastic utensils and baby bottles are just a few examples of products made with PC, whereas the main usage of BPS is in thermal papers and inks.
 The problem: Trace amounts of chemical substances gradually leach out of the plastic into the food and might eventually get into the body.
 This can affect small children and infants in particular.

 As a result of exposure to BPA, experts and studies have seen disruptions to the hormone system and brain, diabetes and heart damage as well as an increased risk of cancer.
 Although scientific evidence is not yet conclusive, the European Commission - based on the precautionary principle - has banned the usage of BPA in baby bottles in order to protect the health and safety of babies and small children.

 Before the bottle is placed in the water bath or the bottle warmer, the sealing cap is always removed.
 The contents of the bottle must not boil – so do not pour any boiling liquids into it!

 Before feeding begins, the bottle should be dried using a clean cloth.